We have generated millions of website visitors to our website – that’s a lot of people.

 If you perform content marketing this way, you’ll kill two birds with one stone, because you’ll be helping your SEO efforts.

 While also encouraging your audience further down your marketing funnel with valuable information they want.
+Now let’s move on to the last strategy in this digital marketing for beginners guide.

 Digital marketing for beginners wouldn’t be complete without this strategy.